Cricklade-Resilience/map/README.md

 <!-- CONTACT -->
 ## Contact

-For more information about the Crickalde Community Resilience group: crickladeresilience@gmail.com
+For more information about the Cricklade Community Resilience group: crickladeresilience@gmail.com

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments